-The ridge doesn’t have a name, save for the fact that it’s the section of MacLehose Trail Stage 4 that’s in front of the Tai Kam Chun (direct translation from Chinese is Pyramid Hill).
+The ridge doesn’t have a name, save for the fact that it’s the section of MacLehose Trail Stage 4 that’s in front of the Tai Kam Chun aka Pyramid Hill.

 If you continue to follow the MacLehose Trail, you would be going down and eventually reach a small pavilion where five paths converge.

 Depending on where you want to end up, you can continue the hike or take the one heading north – the Ma On Shan Country Trail, which is the first one to the right.

 You can also hike up Pyramid Hill, also known as Tai Kam Chun, which offer a spectacular vista of the Ngong Ping (not the one on Lantau Island).
 The hike up was less difficult than I imagine, with the path being shorter and more solid than expected. once you reach the summit, don’t miss this little photo spot gem:

 From there, I would thoroughly recommend turning back and going down the same path because the descent to Ngong Ping was extremely slippery and steep.
 It is much easier to go up there than to go down, and this path is also much longer.